EremusOne/ESPectrum/README.md

 `PlatformIO > Project Tasks > Upload File System Image`

 All files under the `/data` subdirectory will be copied to the SPIFFS filesystem partition.
-Run this task whenever you add any file to the data subdirectory (e.g, adding games in .SNA or .Z80 format, into the `/data/sna` subdirectory).
+Run this task whenever you add any file to the data subdirectory (e.g, adding games in .SNA or .Z80 format, into the `/data/s` subdirectory).

 #### Using a external micro SD Card and copying games into it

 If using external micro sd card, you must create the following folders in root directory:

-- "persist" folder -> Will be used for persist snapshots.
+- "p" folder     -> Will be used for persist snapshots.
-- "sna" folder     -> Put .SNA and .Z80 files here.
+- "s" folder     -> Put .SNA and .Z80 files here.
-- "tap" folder     -> Put .TAP files here.
+- "t" folder     -> Put .TAP files here.
-- "scr" folder     -> For SCR (not yet!) and BMP screen captures.
+- "c" folder     -> For SCR (not yet!) and BMP screen captures.

 The SD card should be formatted in FAT16 / FAT32.